aspose-tex/Aspose.TeX-Reference-Tutorials/tex/english/net/latex-conversion/to-svg/_index.md

 TeXOptions options = TeXOptions.ConsoleAppOptions(TeXConfig.ObjectLaTeX);
 ```

-Here, we initialize the TeXOptions object, specifying that we want to convert Object LaTeX format using the Object TeX engine extension.
+Here we initialize a `TeXOptions` instance, telling Aspose.TeX that we want to **convert LaTeX to SVG** using the Object LaTeX engine.

 ## Step 2: Specify Output Working Directory